 April 25 2018

-• The workspace administrator is asked to agree to the Data Processor Agreement and to fill in the name of a Data Protection Officer or other contact person for data breaches.
+• The workspace administrator is asked to agree to the Data Processing Agreement and to fill in the name of a Data Protection Officer or other contact person for data breaches.

 May 25 2018

 The GDPR takes effect.
-The creator of a new LearningStone workspace, will have to agree to the standard Data Processor Agreement.
+The creator of a new LearningStone workspace, will have to agree to the standard Data Processing Agreement.

 Do you want someone other than the workspace administrator to be kept informed?
 Let us know.